 Before I would hang up on them as soon as I hear one, now I don’t even answer my phone.

 So, do my family and friends.

-Even the FCC gets robocalls.
+Even the Federal Communication Commission (FCC) gets robocalls.
 They’re downright annoying.
 Knowing how much people hate them, you’d think robocalls would get the message and stop them.

 The number of robocalls consumers get yearly keeps increasing.

 They’ve been increasing for years.
 Call blocking service YouMail reports that almost 48 billion robocalls and scam calls were made to U.S. numbers in 2018.
 With 25 billion already being placed nationwide in 2019.

 These calls often target the most vulnerable populations, like the elderly and people that don’t speak English well.